Andrea-Prague/MyWallet/README.md

 - styling and better UX
 - date of the transaction
 - daily, monthly and total overview
+- add icon font and change x and + buttons

 To be fixed:
 - deleting transactions on TransactionList needs deleting them also in dtb